bids-standard/bids-specification/src/03-modality-agnostic-files.md

 data format can only contain recording dates after 1985.
 Shifting dates is RECOMMENDED, but not required.

+The source file path of each recording is also OPTIONAL and can be stored under the ``sources`` column.
+Similar to [derivatives](./05-derivatives/02-common-data-types.md), it is OPTIONAL to include ``sources``, specifying the filename(s) of the source file used to generate this dataset.
+If the filename(s) contains patient identifiable information, then it should not be stored.

 Additional fields can include external behavioral measures relevant to the scan.
 For example vigilance questionnaire score administered after a resting